Ivana Trump, first wife of Donald Trump, is dead at 73

 Marriage to Donald Trump

-In 1976, she met Donald Trump while on a work trip to New York City.
+In 1976, she met Donald Trump while on a work trip to New York.
 The couple married in 1977, according to the biography.

 Her first son, Donald Trump Jr., was born the same year, followed by daughter Ivanka in 1981 and son Eric in 1984.